OAtulA/frontend-landing-page/README.md

 **To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

+## Learnings

+- A combination of rem, vh, % and the tailwind unit works best for me
+- Oh man Tailwind is so lot cleaner and intuitive to write.
+- Anyone who does not like css but want to use tailwind will love it.
+- Its not very easy for me still being able to code the design feels good.
+- I might very soon conquer my frontend fear.
+- Also feel like apart from animations.
+I might barely use normal css.
+As writing it is slow.

 ## The challenge

 Your challenge is to build out this landing page and get it looking as close to the design as possible.